tjlacasio/tjlacasio.github.io/projects/RIBows.md

 The app is built as a full-stack Next.js project with React on the frontend and Prisma + PostgreSQL on the backend.
 Authentication uses NextAuth, and the UI is styled with React-Bootstrap plus custom CSS variables to match the RIBows color theme.
 The app also includes an admin interface for editing RIO information and keeping the database up to date.

-If you want to check out our project and see our source code to learn more about it RIBows.
+If you want to check out our project and see our source code to learn more about RIBows.
 Here is our [GitHub Organization Page](https://github.com/RI-Bows)

 ## My Contributions